haofengac/pyCapsNet/README.md

 - [x] Add visualization ipynb for PyTorch implementation
 - [ ] Add visualization ipynb for CuPy and NumPy implementations
-- [ ] Report performance of CuPy implementation
 - [ ] Finish deformable convolution implementation in CuPy
 - [ ] Start a project on CuPy automatic differentiation, which could possibly benefit this project